ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Complete the following steps:

 1. Click the **Views** icon ![](images/solution55-openshift-microservices/views.png).
-2. Select **Everything** or a view.
+1. Select **Everything** or a view.
-3. Identify a line in the log that you want to explore.
+1. Identify a line in the log that you want to explore.
-4. Expand the log line to display information about line identifiers, tags, and labels.
+1. Expand the log line to display information about line identifiers, tags, and labels.
-5. Click **View in Context** to see the log line in context of other log lines from that host, app, or both.
+1. Click **View in Context** to see the log line in context of other log lines from that host, app, or both.
 This is a very useful feature when you want to troubleshoot a problem.
    ![](images/solution55-openshift-microservices/views-img-12.png)
 1. A new pop up window opens.
 In the window, choose one of the following options:
-   **By Everything** to see the log line in the context of all log records \(everything\) that are available in the {{site.data.keyword.la_short}} instance
+   - **By Everything** to see the log line in the context of all log records \(everything\) that are available in the {{site.data.keyword.la_short}} instance
-   **By source** to see the log line in the context of the log lines for the same source **By App** to see the log line in the context of the log lines of the app **By Source and App** to see the log line in the combined context of the app and source Then click **Continue in New Viewer** to get the view in a different page.
+   - **By source** to see the log line in the context of the log lines for the same source
+   - **By App** to see the log line in the context of the log lines of the app
+   - **By Source and App** to see the log line in the combined context of the app and source Then click **Continue in New Viewer** to get the view in a different page.
 You might need to scroll down to get this option.

    > **Tip: Open a view per type of context to troubleshoot problems.**

    ![](images/solution55-openshift-microservices/views-img-13.png)
-6. Click **Copy to clipboard** to copy the message field to the clipboard.
+1. Expand the selected log and click **Copy to clipboard** to copy the message field to the clipboard.
 Notice that when you copy the log record you get less information than what it is displayed in the view.
 To get a line with all the fields, you must export data from a custom view.
 1. When you are finished, close the line.

 ### View a subset of the events by applying a timeframe